comet-ml/opik/apps/opik-documentation/documentation/docs/roadmap.md

 We are currently working on both improving existing features and developing new features:

 - **Tracing**:
+  - [x] Cost tracking for traces and spans
-  - [x] Integration with AWS Bedrock
+  - [x] Dashboard for tracing projects
-  - [ ] Allow users to sort the project table
-  - [ ] Cost tracking for traces and spans
+  - [ ] Error tracking for traces and spans
+  - [ ] Integration with Dify
-  - [ ] Dashboard for tracing projects
+  - [ ] Integration with aisuite
 - **Evaluation**:
   - [x] Add dashboard for analyzing experiment results
   - [ ] Redesign the evaluation page to make it easier to read
 - **New features**:
   - [x] Introduce a prompt library:
-    - [x] Add ability to store prompt templates in Opik
-    - [x] Add ability to version prompt templates in Opik
-    - [ ] Add ability to link prompt versions to logged traces and experiments
   - [ ] Prompt playground for evaluating prompt templates
+  - [ ] Online trace scoring, allows Opik to score traces logged to the platform using LLM as a Judge and code metrics

 You can view all the features we have released in our [changelog](/changelog.md).